chenxingqiang/secret-learn/doc/glossary.rst

         might be used in some configuration.

-        For more details on the use of ``joblib`` and its interactions with jax-sklearn, please refer to our :ref:`parallelism notes
+        For more details on the use of ``joblib`` and its interactions with secret-learn, please refer to our :ref:`parallelism notes
         <parallelism>`.

     ``pos_label``